 4VAC20-390-50.
 Supplemental guidelines.

-2. Once the grading is completed at the planting site, it should be inspected by a competent authority to insure that the elevations are appropriate for the vegetation to be planted and that the surface drainage is effective.
+2. Once the grading is completed at the planting site, it should be inspected by a competent authority to ensure that the elevations are appropriate for the vegetation to be planted and that the surface drainage is effective.

 3. The compensation plan and its implementation should be accomplished by experienced professionals knowledgeable of the general and site-specific requirements for wetland establishment and long-term survival.